 How to Apply

-When you make your online application, you will need to select your academic year of study on the 'Programme of Study' page.
+When you make your online application, you will need to select your academic year of entry on the 'Programme of Study' page:

-If you are applying for a CPD module you should apply on the CPD programme (6047P) and please include the module name and code you wish to study in your personal statement, eg 'I would like to study the CPD Allergy module (CHS 8005)'.
+When applying for a CPD module, please include the module name and code you wish to study in your personal statement, eg 'I would like to study the CPD Allergy module (CHS 8005)'.